 - The data furnisher of the public record information must visit the applicable courthouse at least once every 90 days to obtain newly filed and updated public records.

-The enhanced public record data standards apply to new and existing bankruptcies, tax liens and civil judgment data in consumer credit reporting databases.
+The enhanced public record data standards apply to new and existing bankruptcies, tax liens and civil judgement data in consumer credit reporting databases.

-As a result, Experian, Equifax and TransUnion will no longer include the noncomplying tax liens and civil judgments on their consumer credit reports.
+As a result, Experian, Equifax and TransUnion will no longer include the noncomplying tax liens and civil judgements on their consumer credit reports.

 Once the credit bureaus remove this information, you may see your credit scores increase.

 Both TransUnion and Equifax found that about 9 percent of people in the national consumer credit databases have either a tax lien or judgement reported on their credit file.

 That’s about 19.8 million people who could be affected by the change.

 Two of the biggest credit scoring models in the United States, FICO and VantageScore, both analyzed credit files to see how the changes might affect consumers.

 FICO ran a study based on a national representative random sample of about 10 million credit files from each credit reporting agency.
 It used information from the credit bureaus to distinguish between public records that will and won’t be removed.

 The study found that 6 to 7 percent of the people who FICO can score had a judgement or tax lien removed from their file as a result of the enhanced public record standards.